Syrus Marcus Ware: Early life and education

 Syrus Marcus Ware was born in Montreal, Quebec and is the twin brother of entomologist Jessica Ware.
 He attended Etobicoke School of the Arts for high school before transferring to Forest Hill Collegiate Institute.
 Ware studied art history and visual studies at the University of Toronto and University of British Columbia, earning his honours bachelor's degree in 2002.
 He studied with Joanne Tod and David Buller.
 During his studies, he was the coordinator for the Centre for Women and Trans People at the University of Toronto.

 Ware began his Masters of Arts in sociology and equity studies in education at the Ontario Institute for Studies in Education in 2006, graduating in 2010.
-Ware began his PhD in the faculty of environmental studies at York University in 2014 and successfullydefended his doctoral thesis in 2021.
+Ware began his PhD in the faculty of environmental studies at York University in 2014 and successfully defended his doctoral thesis in 2021.
 He is a Sylff fellow and a recipient of a Vanier Canada Graduate Scholarship.